Kimiblock/moeOS.config/readme.md

 - A hook to replace files automatically.

-- a moeOS icon and splash image
+- A moeOS icon and splash image

-- Apple PingFang fonts.

-- A kvantum theme looks like libadwaita applications with blur and transparent enabled.
+- A Kvantum theme looks like libadwaita applications with blur and transparent enabled.

 - Some handy scripts eg. `v2hevc` `v2avc` `oggaudio` to transcode video footages and audio files quickly using VA-API.